eclipse/mosaic.website/content/tutorials/integrate_existing_sumo_scenarios/_index.md

     ]
 }
 ````
 > This isn't shown here, but it is also possible to define bikes and busses in the `mapping_config.json`.
-In order to this you have
+In order to do this you have
 > to set the according `"vehicleClass"`-attribute in the prototype (see `org.eclipse.mosaic.lib.enums.VehicleClass`).

 We can now start the scenario using the MOSAIC start script and will see both the vehicles from SUMO and the ones from MOSAIC.